 An air conditioner functions by pulling in surrounding air.
 This makes sense; the air isn’t created or fabricated within the AC model.
 The first thing air does when it enters the unit is pass through a filter.
 This is important for two reasons.
 First, it keeps dust and particles from damaging the other parts of the air conditioner, such as the coils and compressor.
 Second, it ensures that when the air leaves the unit and re-enters your home, that air is clean — in other words, it’s been stripped of allergens and respiratory-aggravating objects.

 Although medications and medical supervision or intervention can help greatly with allergies, asthma, and other breathing conditions, such as COPD, the first line of defense is clean air.
 In other words: When you breathe clean air, you’re working on a solution at the root of the problem rather than treating symptoms.
 Regularly changing your AC air filter is the key to an efficient unit, but you’ll also want to choose the best model for the job.

 Which AC Models Are Best for Breathing Considerations?

-We’ll be honest: Air filter quality and cleanliness is the best way to ensure pure air.
-The specific model isn’t quite as important.
-The brands of choice here at Blanton’s Air in North Carolina are Armstrong, Lennox, and Honeywell.
-All offer a variety of AC types that can suit the unique budget and needs of the consumer.
+We’ll be honest: Air filter quality and cleanliness are the best way to ensure pure air.
+The specific model of AC isn’t quite as important as the quality of your air filter.
+That said, the brands of choice for top-quality ACs here at Blanton’s Air are Armstrong, Lennox, and Honeywell.
+All offer a variety of AC types that can suit the unique budget and air quality performance needs of the consumer.

 The best advice for consumers is to talk to a HVAC specialist about your challenges, needs, and desires for an air filtering system.